 Thank you for your interest in Community Alliance for Global Justice!
 We are a grassroots, membership-based organization in Seattle.
 CAGJ’s dedicated volunteers contribute their skills, time and money to work for a just local and global economy.
 CAGJ has three programs: Food Justice Project, AGRA Watch and Trade Justice – please see each program’s page for more information.
-CAGJ is led by a Steering Committee that meets every month, and we have two part-time staff, our Executive Director, Heather Day and our Organizing Director, Danielle Friedman.
+CAGJ is led by a Steering Committee that meets every month, and we currently have one full-time staff, our Executive Director, Heather Day.

 CAGJ was founded by Seattle-area activists who helped to organize the historic shutdown of the World Trade Organization meeting in 1999.
 We strive to carry on the protests’ legacy of effective and creative collective action for global justice.
 We aim to work in solidarity with the powerful social movements of the Global South who continue to inspire us with their growing resistance to the corporate-driven economic model – a model pushed by the US, Europe, and a transnational corporate elite.
 Organizing across the hemisphere, together we defeated the FTAA (Free Trade Area of the Americas) thanks largely to the mobilization of huge numbers of Latin Americans who answered with an emphatic No! to an extension of the North American Free Trade Agreement.
 CAGJ played an important role in nearly defeating the Central American Free Trade Agreement (CAFTA) when we helped to build the coalition in WA State that succeeded in getting all of WA’s Democratic Representatives in Congress to vote against the deal.